gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 2025-05-18 16:12       989831  s3://flight-bucket/raw/flights/flights_2008_5_3.csv
 ```

+> **What you should see:** Five CSV files listed under `raw/flights/`, each approximately 1 MB, covering April and May 2008.

 The CSV files in this case do not contain a header line, therefore we cannot use the same technique as before with the airports data and derive the schema from the header.

 We first have to manually define a schema.
 One way is to use a DSL as shown in the next code block.